 The story set in the late Goryeo Dynasty in which a group of Feng Shui advisers to the government authorities help the hero Lee Sung Gye become the first king of the Joseon Dynasty.
 (Source: IMDb)

-12. The Princess Man (2011)
+12. The Princess Man

 She falls in love with the son of his mortal enemy, and their romance gets caught in the crossfire of her father’s quest for the throne.
 (Source: MyDramaList)

-13. Tree With Deep Roots (2011)
+13. Tree with Deep Roots

 The series is also known as Deep Rooted Tree.
 Early in his reign, King Se Jong accidentally causes the death of his in-laws and their slaves in an attempt to save them from his brutal father, King Tae Jong.
-Two young slaves, Ddol Bok and his friend Dam, survive but neither knows the other has.
+Two young slaves, Ddol Bok and his friend Dam survive but neither knows the other has.

 He spends several years becoming a great warrior.
 Dam, who has a photographic memory, becomes a court lady called So Yi, but she feels so guilty about her role in the other slaves’ deaths that she is mute.